 Robert C. Granberry expanded the college on many fronts.
 During his tenure 8 buildings were constructed which make up the present day main campus: Hamrick Hall of Science, Carroll Fine Arts building, Granberry Gymnasium, Montgomery Hall, Eunice Ford dormitory, Ebert dormitory, Griffith apartments, and a new President's home (now McMillan Hall).
 In addition to the new construction, a two story pedimented portico and Doric columns were added to Curtis Hall in 1939.

-Under Granberry's leadership Limestone College received accreditation from the Southern Association of Colleges and Secondary Schools in 1928.
+Under Granberry's leadership Limestone University received accreditation from the Southern Association of Colleges and Secondary Schools in 1928.
 This accreditation allowed graduates to teach in accredited schools, and to attend universities in order to further their education without additional examinations.

 Robert Granberry holds the distinction as Limestone's longest serving president.